Nneji123/Serving-Machine-Learning-Models/README.md

 ```
 You should be able to view the API on your browser by visiting http://127.0.0.1:8000/

-In this [tutorial](https://medium.com/towards-data-science/deploying-an-ml-model-with-fastapi-a-succinct-guide-69eceda27b21) you can learn how to serve your model as a RESTful API with FastAPI.
+In this [tutorial](https://medium.com/towards-data-science/deploying-an-ml-model-with-fastapi-a-succinct-guide-69eceda27b21) you can learn more about how to serve your model as a RESTful API with FastAPI.

+#### Screenshot :camera:
 ### Serving Models with Flask⚡
 Flask is a micro web framework written in Python.
 It is classified as a microframework because it does not require particular tools or libraries.
 It has no database abstraction layer, form validation, or any other components where pre-existing third-party libraries provide common functions.
 However, Flask supports extensions that can add application features as if they were implemented in Flask itself.
 Extensions exist for object-relational mappers, form validation, upload handling, various open authentication technologies and several common framework related tools.